benosmac/verve360/pages/index.md

   Clarity puts you on the path to success.
 value: >-
-  **Giving you value for money, taking the spotlight off the price.**
+  **We believe in giving you value for money, taking the spotlight off the price.**

   Price is important.
 Value even more so.
 We are empathetic to your business